jcjollant/gakneeboard/README.md

 * Multitower airport stuggle : CYVR is not showing a frequency

 # TODO
+* Improve Radio Flow Selection with airport code and all frequancies
 * Show list of frequencies for selection in corners list
 * Add separators in Corner data selectors
 * New Tiles Synopsis => capture altitude and fuel level